ndow33/natedow.github.io/_posts/2020-02-27-The-goldrush-continues.md

 ## Visual 3: The one graph to rule them all

-<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~ndow33/7/#/" height="750" width="150%"></iframe>
+<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~ndow33/14/#/" height="750" width="150%"></iframe>

 That’s more like it!
-Now we can clearly see which sequences outperformed the average as well as which sequences outperformed the rest.
+Now we can clearly see which sequences outperformed the average as well as which sequences had the best reply rate in descending order from best to worst.

 # Insights